mvolkmann/blog/src/web-dev-tips.md

 The `catch` method is passed one callback function that is called with the error only if the promise rejects.
-The `finally` method is passed one callback function that is called at the end with no arguments regardless of whether the promise resolves or rejects.
+The `finally` method is passed one callback function that is called last with no arguments after the promise either resolves or rejects.

-The other syntax is to use the `await` keyword, often with `try`/`catch` blocks.
+The other syntax is to use the `await` keyword, often inside a `try` block that has a corresponding `catch` blocks.
 Many developers find this syntax easier to read.
-When the `await` keyword is used inside a function, the function definition must begin with the `async` keyword.
+Note that when the `await` keyword is used inside a function, the function definition must begin with the `async` keyword.

 The following example demonstrates using a `Promise`